ovotech/mantle/README.md

 # issue the encrypt command.
 The binary should output to command line the
 # encrypted string, remove the plain.txt file, and create a cipher.txt file
 $ aes-256-gcm-kms encrypt -n <key_name>

+# take a look at the cipher.txt
+$ cat cipher.txt

 # now we can decrypt back again, you should be left with a new plain.txt
 $ aes-256-gcm-kms decrypt -n <key_name>